 Here's my thinking as I go through the question for the first time:

 - I'm getting from this question that nitrogen can kill plants and animals, so researchers want to prevent accumulation of nitrogen.
 This makes logical sense to me.

 - A: This sounds plausible to me.
 I don't see any errors.
 I'm keeping this answer choice as a possibility.

-- B: This is strictly grammatically correct, but "plants and animals can be killed" is now in its own clause because it's been separated by the semicolon.
-Now the sentence is not communicating that nitrogen is killing plants and animals.
-It's just saying "plants and animals can be killed."
-By what?
+- B: This is strictly grammatically correct, but "plants and animals can be killed" is now in its own clause as it's been separated by the semicolon.
+As a result, this sentence is not communicating that nitrogen is killing plants and animals; it's just saying that "plants and animals can be killed."
+But by what?
 I'm feeling negative about this as the answer choice.

 - C: This is a comma splice grammar error.
-"That is what can kill plants and animals" is an independent clause, and to join 2 independent clauses, I know you need a comma AND a conjuction like "and."
+"That is what can kill plants and animals" is an independent clause, and in order to join two independent clauses, I know that you need a comma and a conjunction, such as "and."